modular-component/website/docs/usage/writing-components.md

 Stage functions can either be passed to the `.with()` function, or registered into the `ModularComponent` factory for easier use.

-The `ModularComponent` function has a static `register` property that take a record of stage functions and creates new `with<Stage>` functions assigned to the returned element of `ModularComponent()`.
+The `ModularComponent` function has a static `register` property that takes a record of stage functions and creates new `with<Stage>` functions assigned to the returned element of `ModularComponent()`.

 ### Manually registering stages